cacology/ASECS-2017-Arbuthnot-talk/talk.md

 the most informed of the Scriblerians regarding mathematics, so the knowledge for this satire of the over-reach of mathematics seems most likely to have come from him.
-The objects ridiculed here are mathematicians who ignore the physical reality of the world in favor of metaphysical-like musings on abstract possibilities.
+The objects ridiculed here are mathematicians who ignore physical reality in favor of metaphysical-like musings on abstract possibilities.
 Somewhat like a proof of God that ignores a portion of the data in favor of its own conclusion.

-Even the *Memoirs of Scriblerus*--yet more closely associated with Arbuthnot's writing--play on the same image of mathematics as engaged in political arithmetic with Scriblerus's publication
+The *Memoirs of Scriblerus*--yet more closely associated with Arbuthnot's writing--play on the same image of mathematics as engaged in political arithmetic with one of Scriblerus's publications

 ## Scribelerius